haxpor/blog/_posts/2017-08-31-operate-company-banking-in-china-base-on-china-merchants-bank.md

 You will be asked to enter target bank account number, name of beneficiary, province, city, and which bank.
 Also with _Settling mode_ which can be either _normal_ or _fast_, and _Purpose_ in which you can write your own.
 I used _normal_ and because the target bank is in the same city, so it's fast within 5 minutes, we got SMS notification back.

 Also your financial manager, usually the first person mapping with first UKey will get SMS notification about the current activity of the company bank account.
 If the money is outbound, then SMS will be sent to you indicating -xxx RMB is deducted from company bank account.
-Something like this.
+Something like that.

-When all required information is entered, the request is sent, and it's done for initiator person at the moment.
+When all required information is entered, the request is sent, and it's done for initiating person at the moment.

-In addition, you can inquire about the current transaction that is waiting to be approved via Payment Settlement->Payment-Settlement->Inquire, you will see the screen similar to below.
+In addition, you can inquire about the current transaction that is waiting to be approved via _Payment Settlement->Payment-Settlement->Inquire_, you will see the screen similar to below.

 <center>
 [![ubank single payment - done](/assets/images/operate-bank-in-china/initiator/ubank-operate-3-waiting.png)](/assets/images/operate-bank-in-china/initiator/ubank-operate-3-waiting.png)